dikortis/LetsTalkETC/Episodes/Episode_9.md

-indeed apartment and worked on their web projects and what sort of ended in the in the first tech bubble so we have been intact i guess since I yeah yeah it's a bully
+indeed apartment and worked on their web projects and what sort of ended in the in the first tech bubble so we have been intact i guess since it's a bully

 **Carlo Vicari:**
-right right but blockchain is
+right but blockchain is
-definitely a new to the if as new as tech yet so how did you we call it the blockchain rabbit hole like I guess that everybody falls into so how'd you end up getting into block chain from the greater tech field i guess you could say
+definitely a new to the if as new as tech yet so how did you we call it the blockchain rabbit hole like I guess that everybody falls into so how'd you end up getting into blockchain from the greater tech field i guess you could say

 **Alan McSherry:**
-yeah that was um I i I'm not sure exactly how I became aware of Bitcoin but I think like most people Bitcoin was before
+yes that was um I i I'm not sure exactly how I became aware of Bitcoin but I think like most people Bitcoin was before